Applications Of Enzymes

 Enzymes play several roles in producing plant-based meat alternatives.
 Proteases can modify plant proteins to improve texture and flavor.
 Transglutaminase can cross-link proteins to enhance texture.
 Heme-containing enzymes like leghemoglobin are used to mimic the taste and color of meat.
 These enzymatic processes help create more convincing meat substitutes.

-36. What is the importance of enzymes in wastewater treatment?
+Q: What is the role of enzymes in the production of prebiotics?

-38. What is the role of enzymes in the production of animal feed?
+Q: What is the importance of enzymes in the production of baby food?

 In cocoa processing, enzymes play a crucial role during fermentation.
 Naturally occurring enzymes break down proteins and carbohydrates in the cocoa pulp, contributing to flavor development.
 In chocolate production, some manufacturers use lipases to modify cocoa butter, affecting the chocolate's melting properties and texture.